diarmidmackenzie/aframe-components/components/xr-room-physics/README.md

 Add the `xr-room-physics` component to your scene, along with your physics system setup.
 You will also typically need the `plane-detection` and `local-floor` WebXR features.

+If you want the planes to occlude objects behind them, you must also set `renderer="sortObjects: true"` on the `<a-scene>` (this may change in future - see [this A-Frame issue](https://github.com/aframevr/aframe/issues/5332))

 Some examples...

 Cannon Physics with full debug:

 ```
 <a-scene webxr="requiredFeatures: plane-detection,local-floor"
+         renderer="sortObjects: true"
          physics="debug: true"
          xr-room-physics="debug: true">
 ```